hernanverar/Pierre-sCandy.Solution/README.md

 # Pierre'Candy Solution

+## By Hernan Verar

 ## description:

-This an MVC web application for Pierre's Sweet and Savory Treats to track their Treats and flavors.
+This an MVC web application enables users to log in and log out through user authentication for Pierre's Sweet and Savory Treats to track their Treats and flavors..
+Log in users are allow to create, update, delete, and save treats on their profile.

-## By Hernan Verar

 ## Technologies Used:
 * C#
 * Dotnet 6.0
+* Git
 * MySql
 * ASP.NET Core
 * MVC